MistiikDev/DAFAdminPanel/README.md

 # DAFAdminPanel
- A version of an admin panel somewhat functional.
+ A version of an admin panel written fully following OOP.
 Still some features missing.
 Like cross messaging